spl-research/DocFinder/README.md

 # DocFinder
-Example project for search file base on file name or content. this version is only work for txt, pdf file format.
+Example project for search file base on file name or content.
+This version is only work for txt file format.

 ![Example Image](./demo.png)